Chemicals Found in Cigarette Smoke

 Tar in Cigarettes

-Tar is the term used to describe the toxic chemicals found in cigarettes.
+Tar is the term used to describe the toxic residue created by burning chemicals in cigarettes.

 What are TSNAs?